aa6dcc/Heat-Equation/README.md

 ![image](https://github.com/user-attachments/assets/59b737a1-9264-4e87-8f05-73be0aeaaca9)

+Above we plotted the Fourier series for a sine wave as an initial condition.

 ### Laplace transforms

 The Laplace transform is an integral transform that converts a variable in the time domain to a variable in the frequency domain.